 - By bus – There is a red bus that goes all the way to Ruwi along Sultan Qaboos Road, so depending on where you are staying, it can be very convenient.

-Renting a car – Renting a car will actually be cheaper than relying all the time in taxis.
-I recommend you book it through Rental Cars, a search engine that find you the best car delas in Muscat and any city.
+Renting a car will actually be cheaper than relying on taxis all the time.
+I recommend you book it through Rental Cars, a search engine that find you the best car deals in Muscat and any city.

 Further tips for traveling to Muscat

 Here you can find all my articles and guides to Oman

 Traveling to Saudi Arabia?
 Here you can find all my articles and guides to Saudi Arabia